 That understanding fundamentally shapes how we structure Epicodus.
 We believe that the languages, tools, and approaches you'll learn here are much less important than the general skills of solving problems.
 Successful programmers embrace the limitations of their knowledge and get good at figuring out what they don't know.
 They develop a mindset in which not knowing the answer isn't a source of anxiety, but rather an opportunity to learn and explore.

-Now let's explore how this site works.
-Each course here lines up with the different courses Epicodus offers.
 Our "Introduction To Programming" course is designed to take you from zero experience to being able to create the content of basic web pages, style those pages so that they look nice, and add basic interactivity.
 This course also covers how to use the common tools of the programming trade including the command line and source control.

 No matter what languages and framework you learn, our best advice is not to think of Epicodus as a place to learn a specific language.
 Instead, think of Epicodus as a place to learn how to learn.